5 Key Points From The Appeals Court's Travel Ban Ruling

 "At this point, however, we cannot rely upon the government's contention that the executive order no longer applies to lawful permanent residents. ...
 Moreover, in light of the government's shifting interpretations of the executive order, we cannot say that the current interpretation by White House counsel, even if authoritative and binding, will persist past the immediate stage of these proceedings."

-Since the executive order was signed, different officials have offered varying guidance about who it affects.
+Since the executive order was signed, different officials have offered varying guidance about whom it affects.
 For example, the initial word was that green card holders, those who are permanent legal residents in the U.S., would be barred, but the Department of Homeland Security later said green card holders could come and go if they obtained waivers.

 Last week, White House press secretary Sean Spicer announced that White House Counsel Don McGahn had issued "authoritative guidance" and that green card holders "no longer need a waiver because if they are a legal permanent resident they won't need it anymore."